ilya40umov/KotLink/README.md

 * Chrome / Chromium via [Browser Extension](https://chrome.google.com/webstore/detail/kotlink-browser-extension/cdkflkfieefihicjaidafmggjdnkakod)
 * Firefox via [Browser Extension](https://addons.mozilla.org/en-US/firefox/addon/kotlink-browser-extension)
 * Vivaldi via [manually registering KotLink as a search engine](docs/extension-guide.md#vivaldi)
-* Safari (only partially) via [Safari Omnikey extension](docs/extension-guide.md#safari)
+* Safari (only partially) via 3rd-party [Safari Omnikey Extension](docs/extension-guide.md#safari)

 ### KotLink Server

-KotLink server requires PostgreSQL and contains all the logic around storing / resolving URL aliases, as well as UI for creating / editing them.
+KotLink server requires an instance of PostgreSQL as the backend store, and contains all the logic around storing / resolving URL aliases, as well as UI for creating / editing them.

-For evaluation purposes, you can run KotLink server on your machine with the following commands (you may have to add `sudo` before all calls to `docker` depending on your system):
+For evaluation purposes, you can run KotLink server on your machine with the following commands, given that you have [Docker](https://en.wikipedia.org/wiki/Docker_(software)) installed (you may have to add `sudo` before all calls to `docker` depending on your system):
 ```
 docker network create kotlink-network